aayvazyan-tgm/eScheduler/README.md

 ==========

 Tomcat has to be installed before building with the ant build file.
 The role manager-script has to be set in tomcat 7.
-This Project has only been tested wit tomcat 7.
+This Project has only been tested with tomcat 7.

 Configuration of the ant file
 ==========